mehrvarz/tremote_plugin_play_audio_mp3flac/README.md

 TRemote plugin **play_audio_mp3flac** implements a Jukebox application for MP3 and FLAC content.
 This is useful sample code, demonstrating how things can be implemented in the context of a TRemote plugin.
-This is also a very useful application that works reliably and fun to use.
+This is also a very useful application that works reliably and is fun to use.

 # Building the plugin